Visual Transformation Telling: Implementation Detail of Models

 We re-implemented CST and GLACNet based on the original papers and their released source code~\footnote{\url{https://github.com/dianaglzrico/neural-visual-storyteller}}~\footnote{\url{https://github.com/tkim-snu/GLACNet}}.
 We followed the paper for implementing the final model of DenseCap since we could not find its code.
 However, we used CLIP to replace DenseCap's original video encoder because it was designed for video descriptions.

 The implementation of TTNet includes a default CLIP image encoder of ViT-L/14, which is pretrained and fixed during training.
-We compare multiple other image encoders in \Secref{sec:image_encoder}.
+We compare multiple other image encoders in Section~\ref{sec:image_encoder}.
 The context encoder uses a transformer-based architecture consisting of two transformer encoder layers, implemented using x-transfomer~\footnote{\url{https://github.com/lucidrains/x-transformers}}.
-All transformer layers use simplified relative positional encoding~\citep{raffelExploringLimitsTransfer2020}.
+All transformer layers use simplified relative positional encoding~\cite{raffelExploringLimitsTransfer2020}.
 In the transformation decoder part, we directly borrow CLIP's tokenizer and their vocabulary list.
 Each transformation description is generated separately with a shared two-layer transformer decoder.
-The idea of adding transformation representations into word embeddings is inspired by GLACNet~\citep{kimGLACNetGLocal2019} and we empirically found this way improves a lot on language influence compared with using the representation as the start token.
+The idea of adding transformation representations into word embeddings is inspired by GLACNet~\cite{kimGLACNetGLocal2019} and we empirically found this way improves a lot on language influence compared with using the representation as the start token.
 Like the context encoder, simplified relative positional encoding is also used in the transformation decoder.

 We use top-$k$ top-$p$ sampling with $k=100$ and $p=0.9$ to generate text.
 The dimension of intermediate vectors, including state representations, transformation representations, and word embeddings, is set to 512.
 For the training loss, we set the adjustment factor $\alpha$ for $\mathcal{L}_\text{category}$ to 0.025 and $\beta$ for $\mathcal{L}_\text{topic}$ to 0.1.
-We use the AdamW optimizer~\citep{loshchilovDecoupledWeightDecay2022}, with a learning rate that warms up to 1e-4 in the first 2000 steps and then gradually decreases to 0.

-All models are implemented with PyTorch~\citep{paszkePyTorchImperativeStyle2019} and trained on a single Tesla A100 80G GPU card with 50 epochs.
+We use the AdamW optimizer~\cite{loshchilovDecoupledWeightDecay2022}, with a learning rate that warms up to 1e-4 in the first 2000 steps and then gradually decreases to 0.
+All models are implemented with PyTorch~\cite{paszkePyTorchImperativeStyle2019} and trained on a single Tesla A100 80G GPU card with 50 epochs.
 The code will be released publicly.